Uberck/PowerToys/doc/devdocs/run-as-admin-detection.md

 This is when a process runs with "elevated" privileges.
 Typically this would be associated with the administrator accounts on a system.

 Basically it runs with additional access to the operating system.
-Most things do not need run elevated.
-A common scenario would be needing to run certain PowerShell commands or edit the registry.
+Most things do not need to be ran elevated.
+A common scenario would be needing to run certain PowerShell commands or editing the registry.

-How do i know my application is "elevated"?
+How do I know if my application is "elevated"?
 If you see this prompt (User Access Control prompt), the application is requesting it:

 ![alt text][uac]

-At times also, elevated terminals for instance, they will typically have the phrase "Administrator" appended to the title bar.
-Be warned, this isn't always the case it will be appended.
+Also at times, in elevated terminals for instance, there will typically be the phrase "Administrator" appended to the title bar.
+Be warned, it isn't always the case that it will be appended.

 ![alt text][elevatedWindow]